kappapiana/ifosslawbook/README.md

 Any pull request will be authorized only by the copyright holders of the individual contributions.

+> **NOTE**: **_if you see this note you are working on the master branch_** please always work on the bugfix branch and make a pull request from there, so that the original version is untouched until we merge all the changes.
+On your local filesystem, you can do

+>        git -b bugfix
+>        git branch --set-upstream-to=origin/bugfix bugfix

+> and work from there

 ## Some useful commands to generata Markdown:

 **Requires ASCIIDOC**